-These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries Pro Minerals Ltd., Power Vanadium Corporation, Prosperity Minerals Corporation, and Prestige Mining Corporation, all Canadian companies, and VanadiumCorp GmbH ("GmbH"), a German company.
+These consolidated financial statements include the accounts of the Company and its whollyowned subsidiaries Pro Minerals Ltd., Power Vanadium Corporation, Prosperity Minerals Corporation, and Prestige Mining Corporation, all Canadian companies, and VanadiumCorp GmbH ("GmbH"), a German company.
 A subsidiary is an entity that the Company controls, either directly or indirectly, where control is defined as the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 All subsidiaries are 100% controlled by the Company.
 Intercompany transactions and balances have been eliminated upon consolidation.

-GmbH is the only active subsidiary and is engaged in the development of commercializing and deploying Vanadium Redox Flow Batteries for microgrid applications.
+GmbH is the only active subsidiary and is engaged in the development of future sales of vanadium electrolyte from the Company's proposed production facilities.
 During fiscal period 2023 and 2022, GmbH incurred \$Nil sales.
-GmbH's operating and administration expenses totaling \$5,064 (2022 - \$41,462) are consolidated with the Company's expenses.
+GmbH's operating and administration expenses totaling \$6,580 (2022 - \$17,748) are consolidated with the Company's expenses.